7RedViolin/pySigma-backend-cortexxdr/README.md

 # pySigma CortexXDR Backend

 This is the CortexXDR backend for pySigma.
 It provides the package `sigma.backends.cortexxdr` with the `CortexXDRBackend` class.
 Further, it contains the following processing pipelines in `sigma.pipelines.cortexxdr` for field renames and error handling.
-This pipeline is automatically applied to `SigmaRule` and `SigmaCollection` objects passed to the SentinelOneBackend class.
+This pipeline is automatically applied to `SigmaRule` and `SigmaCollection` objects passed to the CortexXDR class.

 It supports the following output formats: